aleccool213/kafka-gen/README.md

 A service which allows you to send kafka messages to a topic through a GraphQL api.
 This is done through first generating a GraphQL schema file based on your existing Kafka schema files.

+This was an experiment for a hackathon to learn some new tech.
+Please do not use this :)

 ## ATTN: